CC-CPSC-110/group-kevin/group_agreement.md

 2. Meeting formats and structures:

-[We will meet Wednesday evenings and fridays in between CS lecture and lab.]
+[We will meet Wednesday evenings and Fridays in between CS lecture and lab.]

 3. Group roles and responsibilities: